clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.12.0

+* Changes the default value delimiter rules (i.e. the default is `use_delimiter(false)` *unless* a setting/method that implies multiple values was used) **[Bugfix that *may* "break" code]**
+ * If code breaks, simply add `Arg::use_delimiter(true)` to the affected args
+* Updates the docs for the `Arg::multiple` method WRT value delimiters and default settings
+* Adds ability to hide the possible values from the help text on a per argument basis, instead of command wide
+* Allows for limiting detected terminal width (i.e. wrap at `x` length, unless the terminal width is *smaller*)
+* Removes some redundant `contains()` checks for minor performance improvements
+* Fixes a bug where valid args aren't recognized with the `AppSettings::AllowLeadingHyphen` setting
+* `clap` now ignores hard newlines in help messages and properly re-aligns text, but still wraps if the term width is too small
+* Makes some minor changes to when next line help is automatically used
+* Adds support for the setting `Arg::require_delimiter` from YAML
+* Removes the verbage about using `'{n}'` to insert newlines in help text from the docs (the normal `\n` can now be used)
+* Documents `AppSetting::DisableVersion`

 Here's the highlights for v2.11.3

 * `clap` no longer requires one to use `{n}` inside help text to insert a newline that is properly aligned.
 One can now use the normal `\n`.
 * `clap` now ignores hard newlines in help messages and properly re-aligns text, but still wraps if the term width is too small
 * Supports setting `Arg::require_delimiter` from YAML

 Here's the highlights for v2.11.2